aargirakis/BZRPlayer/README.md

 If you also want to run BZR2 after the build, then set `RUN_BZR2=1` (**wine** is required).

+### Offline mode:

+By default, the cmake configuration stage will download all needed libraries and files.
+Add `-DOFFLINE_MODE=1` to cmake command for switching to offline mode.\
+Offline mode doesn't guarantee that the build will include the latest versions of the files with unmanaged version

 ----

 Official page is http://bzrplayer.blazer.nu